Salman Rushdie knighthood controversy: Protests

 On 22 June 2007, dozens of British Muslims (some with scarves masking their faces) gathered outside Regent's Park mosque denouncing Rushdie's knighthood, "noisily renewing calls for his death", and burning a poster of the British flag.
 They addressed worshippers leaving Friday services and soon had attracted a crowd of over 100 people.
 The demonstrators chanted "Death to Rushdie!
 Death to the queen!" and had signs with slogans such as "Salman Rushdie should be punished, not praised."
 Protest organiser Anjem Choudray (an ex-head of the British wing of the banned radical group al-Muhajiroun who helped co-ordinate the protests over the Jyllands-Posten cartoons) said "This knighthood is just another example of Tony Blair and his government's attempts to secularize Muslims and reward apostates.
 Rushdie is a hate figure across the Muslim world.
 This honour will have ramifications here and across the world.
 The awards pass across his (Blair's) desk and he could easily have blocked it, knowing it would offend Muslims everywhere."
 He pointed to the protests in Iran, Pakistan, and Malaysia as proof that the outcry was growing.
-Another protestor told reporters "We've come to demonstrate against the apostate Salman Rushdie.
+Another protester told reporters "We've come to demonstrate against the apostate Salman Rushdie.
 He has insulted Islam and the Prophet Muhammad.
 Salman Rushdie is the devil.
 We have a responsibility – he should be punished, he should be attacked.
 We should not be afraid of the kuffar.
 They say Tony Blair is going to be sent to the Middle East as a peace envoy.
 We hope he comes back in a box."

-The director general's staff at the mosque distanced themselves from the protestors, saying "We do not sanction this protest or the views they are expressing."
+The director general's staff at the mosque distanced themselves from the protesters, saying "We do not sanction this protest or the views they are expressing."

 Ghayasuddin Siddiqui, leader of the Muslim Parliament, condemned the protest, saying "This is unacceptable behaviour which the majority of Muslims in this country would not support.
 There's no denying a large section of the Muslim community feel very hurt about this issue.
 But having expressed your anger and frustration you've got to move forward.
 Unfortunately there will always be some strange lunatics, like in any community, who give others a bad name."

 Fiona Mactaggart, the MP for Slough, upset some British Muslims by declaring the protest over the knighthood a "press stunt".
 Members of Slough's Muslim community claim she ignored them when they tried to present a petition to her at the surgery she held for constituents.
 She claims in turn that they neither contacted her nor tried to approach her at the surgery.

 The Muslim Council of Europe called for a mass demonstration outside Blackburn Town Hall on 21 July 2007.